Course Resources

 This is a close second in a list of reasons why many Christians haven’t tried witnessing to LDS missionaries.
 Many naturally assume LDS missionaries are totally convinced Mormonism is true.
 After all, they are full-time missionaries!

 Our experience, however, has taught us otherwise.
 In recent years, we have talked with hundreds of missionaries and returned missionaries.
 Many were totally committed to Mormonism.
-To our surprise, however, we found many who had doubts about Mormonism; or who became inactive in the LDS Church after returning from their missions; or who were intrigued by our message of free forgiveness through Christ.
-Even more encouraging, many told us how it was a Christian witnessing to them on their mission which first got them thinking.
+To our surprise, however, we found many who had doubts about Mormonism, became inactive in the LDS Church after returning from their missions, or were intrigued by our message of free forgiveness through Christ.
+Even more encouraging, many told us how it was a Christian witnessing to them on their mission that first got them thinking.

 Even more convincing than these experiences, however, are God’s sure promises about the awesome power of his word.
-His word always works his purposes.
+His word always works for his purpose.
 It never is without effect.

 “As the rain and the snow come down from heaven, and do not return to it without watering the earth and making it bud and flourish, so that it yields seed for the sower and bread for the eater, so is my word that goes out from my mouth: It will not return to me empty, but will accomplish what I desire and achieve the purpose for which I sent it.”